arega24/autosetup-scripts/README.md

 Comment=Lichess.org online chess
 ```
 ### nix
 (nix amplifies repos for trusted apps.
-Flatpak can be used for extra protection for sertain applications ex:discord,zoom,...)
+Flatpak can be used for extra protection for sertain applications ex:discord, zoom, ...)
 - nix stores this file in this dir so you can symlink it
 dir ex: ``/nix/store/q1xkq37y32vaqnam0fqphcvr64b6my0b-librewolf.desktop/share/applications/librewolf.desktop``